Skip to Content

 Velvet Falernum is a low-alcohol liqueur with a characteristic sweet and spicy flavor.
 Falernum is made with ginger, cloves, lime, allspice, and almonds, among other ingredients.

 This flavorful liqueur from Barbados is a staple in many tiki cocktails like the Saturn and the Cobra’s Fang.
+You can also easily make your own falernum.
+Get the recipe from PUNCH.

 What rum(s) to use